syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Colorpicker items

-You can render the built-in `ColorPicker` Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ColorPicker`.
-You can also customize the ColorPicker item through [RibbonColorPickerSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonColorPickerSettingsModel/), which provides options such as `value`, `columns`, `showButtons` and more.
+You can render the built-in colorPicker Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ColorPicker`.
+You can also customize the colorPicker item through [RibbonColorPickerSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonColorPickerSettingsModel/), which provides options such as `value`, `columns`, `showButtons` and more.

 #### Value